moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 There are four possible cases that may occur:
 - Case A: photon in mode _a_ is reflected, while photon in mode _b_ is transmitted.
 - Case B: both photons are transmitted.
-- Case C: both photons are reflected
+- Case C: both photons are reflected.
-- Case D: photon in mode _a_ is transmitted, while photon in mode _b_ is reflect.
+- Case D: photon in mode _a_ is transmitted, while photon in mode _b_ is reflected.

 The action of the BS is represented by a unitary operator $\hat{U}_{ab}$,
 $$\hat{a}^{\dagger} \xrightarrow{\hat{U} _{ab}} \sqrt{1-r}\hat{a}^{\dagger} + \sqrt{r}\hat{b}^{\dagger}, \qquad \hat{b}^{\dagger} \xrightarrow{\hat{U} _{ab}} \sqrt{r}\hat{a}^{\dagger} - \sqrt{1-r}\hat{b}^{\dagger}.$$